#303: Python for Astronomy with Dr. Becky Transcript

 10:59 Well, I you know, thinking back to the code that I've written, I remember being so just thrilled and satisfied of getting some simple little program working.
 And but it seemed like a giant achievement at the time.
 You know, if I fit on one screen right now, that's how it is when you're learning, right?
 Yeah, I mean, even just like being like, what is a terminal, you know,

 11:18 print hello world, like, What is this, I remember that being such like a mammoth like obstacle to get over.
 Yeah, just like getting into like, the language and everything like that.
 But that comes from just immersion right in it.
 And the same thing is true for for learning how to apply Python to astronomy, or to physics, it's immersion in both the language that's used in astronomy and physics, but also then the coding modules that are so useful to you, like Python modules, for example, I'm going to shout out the Astro PY Team now, because they're incredible.
 It's this, this whole open source project that's developing, you know, everything from how to, you know, plan your observations, if you're using a telescope, so you give it coordinates of an object, and it's like, this is when this is visible in the sky, you know, to you know, then reducing that data or converting, you know, a redshift to an age of the universe, for example, like something cosmological, like, you know, that people would be writing their own little widget like HTML widgets for like about 10 years ago, but now is so ingrained in the Python Mastro stuff.
 Yeah, that's fantastic.
 It's a no so much of it seems like it would be very, like a huge challenge.
 But these days, it may be 20 years ago, it was but these days, it's, you know, grab this package, call that function know whether it's right.
 Yeah, exactly, absolutely.
-Astropy, or something in Jupiter, or Plotly, or Altair, and off you go, exactly.
+Astropy, or something in Jupyter, or Plotly, or Altair, and off you go, exactly.
 So I would definitely, if anyone wants to get into it, definitely recommend starting with the Astropy project, because they have so many tutorials and everything, because it's all open source that they're all public Jupyter Notebooks as well.
 So it would be a great sort of jumping off point to get involved.
 Say you want to get into Astro photography, maybe and you want to reduce your images, clean them up with Python, that would be a really fun project to do.
 Yeah, fantastic.
 Quick, maybe related question from Frey out there is?
 Do you use basic Python?
 Are there a special Astropy version?
 I think that's interesting.
 No, it's the usual Python.
 You know, there was a big sort of like collective like, oh, change to Python 3.6 or 3.7 Whatever it is doing?
 The answer is it's community when everyone's stuff broke.
 But it's the normal basic Python then just complemented by the Astropy package.
 Yeah, I think that's one of the powers of Python.
 And maybe you could speak to this from your slice of science.
 But I think this is why Python is so popular for computational science, in general, is that it's just Python.
 Yes, right.
 And it's so accessible, you can start out with a very simple program, add to it, add to it, and you never think of yourself as a programmer, but all of a sudden, you end up with functions and a package and like, what am I doing?
 How do you become a programmer? right?
 Exactly.
 Yeah, I think that's the thing about programming, though, is as long as you have a task, you're rolling, right?
 You know, you're on your way to becoming that it's almost like not knowing where to begin or not knowing what to do with it, that sort of scuppers you.
 So yeah, it's, it's sort of weird that you can do so much with Python.
 It's so flexible for you know, data tables, but I can also pull in an image that I've taken as well, or I can, the idea of NumPy, as well is just an absolute lifesaver, like the fact that I can Yeah, you know, the fact that it's like row and column manipulation, you can do something across the entire array.
 Like, I have images that are in arrays, right, so I can do something across the entire image with NumPy.
 Like that.
 Yeah, it's just it's so easy to use.
 There are some tools in astrophysics that, you know, we have languages called IDL, that were really developed, right for, for astronomy.
 Yeah, yeah.
 And I find IDL hell, sorry, excuse my language.
 But like, I find you run it and it does this different thing the second time you run it, and I'm like, Why?

 14:39 It should not do that.
 I just didn't know.
 And then like Iref, as well, which is a similar thing that was developed, but they're just, they're not as intuitive and easy, readable as Python, I don't think and so I think that's why Python has really took off in the astronomy community.